Your Challenge Today:

-I have things that I want to change, maybe you do to ~ it can be anything, big or small.
-I have to admit, I am considered a little strange because I actually like change, I get excited to try new things, go new places and do something different.
-I like to move the furniture and clean the closets, I find it very cathartic and an excellent way for me to clear my head as I clear the clutter.
-I don’t really have it all figured out, sometimes I truly struggle with simple things and it may take me a while to come up with a suitable solution but, cleaning and organizing have always been a great way for me to see more clearly, inside and out.
+I have things that I want to change; maybe you do too ~ it can be anything, big or small.
+I have to admit; I am considered a little strange because I actually like change, I get excited to try new things, go new places and do something different.
+I like to move the furniture and clean the closets; I find it very cathartic and an excellent way for me to clear my head as I remove the clutter.
+I don’t have it all figured out, sometimes I genuinely struggle with simple things and it may take me a while to come up with a suitable solution but, cleaning and organizing have always been an excellent way for me to see more clearly, inside and out.

 - What have I been doing that didn’t work as well as I would have liked?

-- How can I change my perspective about my career path to create more personal satisfaction?
+- How can I change my perspective on my career path to create more personal satisfaction?

 - How do I need to change my approach to exercise and my food plan to better support my goals?

 These are all valuable questions that we may need to ask so we can realize our dream of better health, improved fitness or even more restorative sleep.
-Our relationships, our work and our home are all contributing factors in the reality of our physical health and it’s our responsibility to ourselves to set the stage for our personal success.
+Our relationships, our work, and our home are all contributing factors in the reality of our physical health, and it’s our responsibility to ourselves to set the stage for our success.